 AI Wine Sommelier

-Shipped in 2024 | Proof of Concept
+Shipped in 2024 | Proof of Concept | Google Gemini AI

-Taiwan wine sales hit 60-year low 📉
+Taiwan wine sales growth hit 60-year low🔻

 Carrefour tapped AI chatbot for turnaround

-Through conversational AI and everyday language, the sommelier demystifies wine selection, turning confusion into confidence for customers navigating Taiwan's most extensive wine collection
+The chatbot guides customers through Taiwan's largest wine collection with conversational AI and everyday language.
+Through this approachable interaction, the sommelier demystifies wine selection, turning confusion into confidence for customers navigating Taiwan's most extensive wine collection.

-My Role
+Role

 UX Designer